alpacon

 }

 The password will be changed and all pending reset requests for the user will be invalidated.
-All open sessions for the user will be logged out.
+All open sessions for the user will be signed out.